We Tracked Down the Best Flatware Sets So All You Have to Do Is Plan the Menu

-There comes a moment in every person’s life when the hodgepodge of mismatched utensils that you’ve pieced together from college, IKEA, and that roommate who moved out has to go.
+It’s true that if your forks can poke and your spoons can scoop, they are technically getting the job done.
+But there comes a moment in every person’s life when the hodgepodge of mismatched utensils from college, Target, and that roommate who moved out has to go.
 Whether you’re eating a four-course feast or a morning egg, there’s so much more to the dining experience than just the mechanics: The way a great set of flatware looks on your table and feels in your hand might just be the secret ingredient your meals have been missing.

-- Best deal: Lianyu Flatware Set
+- Best deal: IKEA Dragon Flatware Set

-- Best bistro style: Sabre Bistrot Flatware
+- Best bistro: Sabre Bistrot Flatware

-- Best gold: Farmhouse Pottery Stowe Flatware
+- Best gold: Schoolhouse Elevated Flatware

-- Best black: Heath Muir Flatware
+- Best black: CB2 Essence Brushed Black Flatware Set

-- Best multicolored: West Elm Fantasia Flatware Set
+- Best multicolored: Mepra Fantasia Flatware Set

 Our Top Picks